-- Step 1: Complete physical and cognitive rest o No exertion activity until asymptomatic; potentially no school

-- Step 2: Limit school hours as needed

-- Step 3: Return to school full time

-- Step 4: Low impact, light aerobic exercise

-this step should not begin until student is no longer having any concussion related symptoms and has been cleared by the treating licensed healthcare provider.

-${\odot}\,$ Student may begin brisk walking, light jogging, swimming or riding an exercise bike at less than 70% maximum performance heart rate ${\odot}\,$ No weight or resistance training permitted at this time.

-- Step 4: Basic exercise, such as running in gym or on field - No helmet/equipment - Step 5: Non-contact, sport-specific training drills; Includes dribbling, ball handling, batting, fielding, running drills, etc. Weight training can begin

-Step 6: Following medical clearance, full contact practice or training permitted Step 7: Normal activity or competition in a contest is permitted

-5. Once all criteria above are met, the student should be back to normal activity unless otherwise defined by provider.
+- Step 1: Complete physical and cognitive rest o No exertion activity until asymptomatic; potentially no school - Step 2: Limit school hours as needed - Step 3: Return to school full time - Step 4: Low impact, light aerobic exercise - This step should not begin until student is no longer having any concussion related symptoms and has been cleared by the treating licensed healthcare provider. - Student may begin brisk walking, light jogging, swimming, or riding an exercise bike at less than 70% maximum performance heart rate No weight or resistance training permitted at this time. - Step 5: Basic exercise, such as running in gym with a use of a helmet/equipment - Step 6 Non-contact, sport-specific training drills; o Includes dribbling, ball handling, batting, fielding, running drills, etc. o Weight training can begin - Step 7 Following medical clearance, full contact practice or training permitted - Step 8 Normal activity or competition in a contest is permitted - Once all criteria above are met, the student should be back to normal activity unless otherwise defined by provider.